Medications at School

 Medications left in the clinic after July 1 will be discarded.

-All prescription medication will be locked in the clinic.
-Exceptions are:
+- All prescription medication will be locked in the clinic.
+Exceptions include:

-Inhalers, which a student may carry if the physician approves and signs the Authorization for Student Possession and Use of an Asthma Inhaler.
+- Inhalers, which a student may carry if the physician approves.

-Epi-Pens, which a student may carry, with a back up pen in the clinic, if the physician approves and signs the Authorization for Student Possession and Use of an Epinephrine Autoinjector.
+- Epi-Pens, which a student may carry, with a back up pen in the clinic, if the physician approves.